ldmoore/groupme-mod-bot/README.md

 # GroupMe Ad Auto-Removal
 GroupMe bot for instantly removing spam, scam, and advertisement messages... **BOTS BEGONE 🤬**!

-Additions to the filter are welcome, open a PR with changes to `src/blocked.ts`.
+Additions to the filter are welcome, open a PR with changes to one or more of the following lists:

-## Cloudflare Workers Setup

-1. Sign up for [Cloudflare Workers](https://workers.dev).
-The free tier is more than enough for most use cases.
-2. Clone this project and install dependencies with `npm install`
-3. Run `wrangler login` to login to your Cloudflare account in wrangler
-4. Run `wrangler deploy` to publish the API to Cloudflare Workers

-## Configuration (set on Cloudflare)

 **Blocked Words:**